anjurad/webscraping/README.md

 - Mock network calls for unit tests; do not hit live websites.
 - Code coverage is enforced at ≥90% (see `pyproject.toml`).

-## Development
+## Contributing

+Contributions are welcome!
+Please fork the repository at [https://github.com/anjurad/webscraping/](https://github.com/anjurad/webscraping/) and submit a pull request.

-- Format code with Ruff: `ruff format .`
+- Format code with [Ruff](https://docs.astral.sh/ruff/) using `ruff format`.
-- Lint and sort imports: `ruff check .`
+- Lint and sort imports with `ruff check`.
-- Keep modules < 400 LOC; split logic into packages under `/src` as needed.
-- The package is PEP 561 typed (see `src/py.typed`).

-## Repository Hygiene

-- The `.gitignore` is configured to exclude Python cache, environment, test output, and the `output/` directory.
-- All scraped content, including `scraped_content.html` and CSVs, is saved in the `output/` directory (not tracked by git).
+- Keep line length ≤ 120 chars.
+- Follow Google-style docstrings for public functions, classes, and modules.

 ## License

-MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.